 #10.
 Australian Shepherd

-This lively, enthusiastic dog was actually developed in the United States and has ancestry in the Pyrenees Mountains.
-It was bred to herd sheep, and because of that, it loves the rough and tumble and is great with even rambunctious children.
+This lively, enthusiastic dog was actually developed in the United States and has ancestry in the dogs brought to the US with sheep from Australia.
+It was bred to herd sheep and cattle, and because of that, it loves the rough and tumble and is great with even rambunctious children.
 Their shepherd nature also makes these dogs loyal, devoted and obedient, which is why it’s often used as a search and rescue dog.
-Clearly, the Australian shepherd needs a lot of exercise otherwise it becomes bored and fractious.
+Clearly, the Australian shepherd needs a lot of exercise and a job to do otherwise it becomes bored and fractious.

 The Australian shepherd stands about 18 to 23 inches tall at the shoulder and weighs between 35 and 70 pounds.
 It has beautiful, thick, somewhat coarse fur with a ruff around its chest and neck.
 Using a brush with stiff bristles is recommended regularly.
 The Australian shepherd lives about 12 to 15 years.